Why IT outsourcing to Brazil?

 Edge Computing

-Edge computing has become the favored technology for pushing process automation across different sectors.
-This cutting-edge computing adds new opportunities for efficiency, leading to lower prices.
-With Brazil’s highly fluid culture and working structure, this technology is expected to develop solutions for the migration, integration, and automated management of applications and data in cloud installations, both on-premises, and off-premises.
+With Brazil’s highly fluid culture and working structure, edge computing is expected to develop solutions for the migration, integration, and automated management of applications and data in cloud installations, both on-premises, and off-premises.
 BRASSCOM has established that the Edge Computing industry in Brazil would increase at a rate of 16% per year between 2019 and 2023.

 Cloud Infrastructure

-Connecting and administering several cloud services will become one of IT’s most demanding operational responsibilities, which is why it’s critical to improve the management of hybrid and multi-cloud environments.
-Brazilian businesses have expanded their operations in application renovation in order to maximize cloud utilization and accelerate the development of new digital goods and services.
-Brazil’s public cloud infrastructure (IaaS) and platform (PaaS) spending is expected to reach US$3.0 billion by 2020, representing a 46.5% increase over 2020.
-In addition, the private cloud market is expected to grow at a rapid pace, reaching $614 million in 2021.
-The biggest growth comes from private clouds as a service (DCaaS), which was estimated to increase by 15.5% compared with that in 2020.
+Connecting and administering several cloud services will become one of IT’s most demanding operational responsibilities.
+It’s critical to improve the management of hybrid and multi-cloud environments.
+Brazilian businesses have expanded their operations in application renovation to maximize cloud utilization and accelerate the development of new digital services.

 Legal and Government Support

-The government has made a number of steps to boost Brazil’s ICT sector and overcome roadblocks in the implementation of the Digital Transformation Strategy.
-National strategies such as the National IoT Strategy, National Defense Strategy, National Cybersecurity Strategy, Digital Governance Strategy, and National Artificial Intelligence Strategy have been built and developed to harness the full potential of digital technologies to boost Brazilian productivity and competitiveness.
+The government has also been implementing national strategies such as the National IoT Strategy, National Defense Strategy, National Cybersecurity Strategy, etc and develop them to harness the full potential of digital technologies to boost Brazilian productivity and competitiveness.

-2. Human Resources with a large and qualified base
+Human resources with a large and qualified base

-The labor force is always an important key when looking for reasons why IT outsourcing to Brazil.
+The labor force is always an important key when looking for reasons why hiring remote developers in Brazil.
 The country currently produces over 500,000 programming engineers, with a comparatively low turnover rate of 20% compared to India’s 40%.
 According to the IT human resource market study produced by BRASSCOM in 2021, between 2021 and 2025, the IT human resource market in Brazil is expected to welcome around 237,000 people into the workforce from 123 scientific and technology institutes and 400 incubators operating across the country.

 Other Brazilian universities that have achieved international recognition in rankings and produce some of the best Brazilian developers are including but are not limited to: the Federal University of Rio de Janeiro (UFRJ), Paulista State University “Júlio de Mesquita Filho” (UNESP), the Federal University of Minas Gerais (UFMG), the Catholic Pontifical University of São Paulo (PUC-SP), the Federal University of Rio Grande do Sul (UFRGS), and the Federal University of Ceará (UFC).